Our Therapeutic Model

 At Stepping Stones Care, we want to give our Young People the best chances possible to become successful, confident adults.
 With varied childhoods that have resulted in their arrival in care, it is upon us as a provider to offer them the support and nurturing environment they require.
 In order to do this, we work hand-in-hand with Dr Daniel Mulligan and his Team at Psychology Talks.

-Therapeutic Model
+Therapeutic Approach

 Key Activities